Sorority Chapter TCRs 2017-2018

 - New Member: a student who has accepted a bid to the chapter, but has not yet been initiated into a sorority chapter within the current academic year

 - Initiated Member: a chapter member who is initiated prior to the academic school year

 - The sorority chapter president and sorority assistant are required to reside on the sorority floor during their term of office.
 Once the HFS Contract is accepted, the president and sorority assistant are responsible for, and obligated to, the entire term of the HFS Contract, regardless of the length of their term in office.
-If the term ends at the end of fall semester, the president and sorority assistant is still expected to reside on campus for spring semester to fulfill the Housing Contract obligation.
+If the term ends at the end of fall semester, the president and sorority assistant are still expected to reside on campus for spring semester to fulfill the HFS Contract obligation.

 - The sorority assistant will identify the members eligible to receive a HFS Contract offer for the chapter floor and overflow housing.

 - The sorority assistant will be responsible for completing the room assignments for all members who accepted a sorority HFS Contract in consultation with the Assignment Office.

 - Reserved housing space is restricted to areas where suite accommodations can be provided.
 If a designated suite space is not required by the chapter, the chapter may reserve other meeting space on campus as needed through the online reservations process.